Huldoser/netekbot/README.md

 ClearDB MySql - Ignite.<br />
 SendGrid - Starter.<br />

-This services are not essential for the bot to work but are the easiest & fastest way to get started.
+Thus services are not essential for the bot to work but are the easiest & fastest way to get started.

 ### License
 This project have no license.